pirate/wireguard-docs/README.md

 WireGuard can be run in Docker with varying degrees of ease.
 In the simplest case, `--privileged` and `--cap-add=all` args can be added to the docker commands to enable the loading of the kernel module.

-Setups can get somewhat complex are are highly dependent on what you're trying to achieve.
+Setups can get somewhat complex and are highly dependent on what you're trying to achieve.
 You can have WireGuard itself run in a container and expose a network interface to the host, or you can have WireGuard running on the host exposing an interface to specific containers.

 **Further Reading**